ppy/osu-wiki/news/2021-08-17-pp-sr-survey.md

 In case you're not clued in, development of osu!'s scoring systems happens mostly on the [osu!dev Discord](https://discord.gg/ppy), with discussions taking place both on Github and in the #difficulty channels for a given game mode.

 In recent times, there have been conflicting opinions about what the path forward should look like.
-To help resolve the issue, we're putting out a short survey to better discover the expectations that all of you have for how things should be.
+To help clear the air, we're putting out a short survey to better discover the expectations that all of you have for how things should be.

-There will be two forms of this survey - one sent out to everyone (as listed below), and a second private survey sent out to a limited top player audience to ensure that all parts of the community are covered.

 [**If you want to get involved, please click this link to get started!**](https://forms.gle/hvRaY3B19wCjD9tDA)